-Each year at about this time, the anticipation of the coming season hits in full force…the days start getting longer and the cheerful glow of spring sunshine provides a happy preview of what summer will bring in Western Montana’s Glacier Country.
+Each year at about this time, the anticipation of the coming season hits in full force…the days start getting longer and the cheerful glow of spring sunshine provides a happy preview of summer.

 If breathtaking scenery is on your list, be sure to visit Glacier National Park.
 Known as the Crown of the Continent, the park is home to more than one million acres of glacial-carved peaks, high alpine meadows, striking rock faces and crystal clear rivers, as well as a trail system that boats 734 miles of maintained trails.
 It’s also home to historic lodges, red bus tours, boat tours and the iconic Going-to-the-Sun Road which takes travelers through the heart of the park, cresting the Continental Divide at Logan Pass.